Some-T/Lua/UsefulStuff/Windows/Love2DBuildSystem/README.md

 ### Known issues:

-- Issue number 1: Does not seem to run properly if the game directory has spaces in it, whether that is a sublime text 3 build system issue or a love2d issue I am not sure at this stage but please let me know if you have figured out a way to fix that / contribute a fix if you know of one.
+- ~~Issue number 1: Does not seem to run properly if the game directory has spaces in it, whether that is a sublime text 3 build system issue or a love2d issue I am not sure at this stage but please let me know if you have figured out a way to fix that / contribute a fix if you know of one.~~ FIXED

-- Issue number 2: Not so much an issue but the way I have designed this, only works if you create a new sublime text 3 project file in this directory on your own computer.
-To do this, after downloading this directory go to `Project` in the Sublime Text 3 Menu at the top of your screen and select `Save Project As...` then once that is done go into the same menu again and add this directory by selecting the option `Add Folder to Project...`
+- ~~Issue number 2: Not so much an issue but the way I have designed this, only works if you create a new sublime text 3 project file in this directory on your own computer.
+To do this, after downloading this directory go to `Project` in the Sublime Text 3 Menu at the top of your screen and select `Save Project As...` then once that is done go into the same menu again and add this directory by selecting the option `Add Folder to Project...`~~

+- Issue number 3: Does not output debug to the sublime text console, however if you set `"shell": false` (currently set as this) rather than `true` it outputs to command prompt where at least you can copy and paste the debugging information.

+### Updates:

+#### 31.08.2017:

+- Removed `pause` to make running the game easier, it now closes whether you just close cmd.exe using the x in the corner / close button or the love2d game itself

+- Updated build system so that it now works on folder paths with spaces.

 ### Useful links: